OpenNebula/docs/source/integration/system_interfaces/python.rst

 **Returned Objects**

 The returned types have been generated with generateDS and closely match the XSD specification.
-You can use the XSD specification as primary documentation while your IDE will offer code completion as you code or debug.
+You can use the XSD specification and  XML-RPC as priamry documentation.

 .. code:: python